zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 Execution environment related properties should be provided by additional configuration mechanisms that are specific to the target execution environment.
 Execution environment related properties for development deployments on a local machine differ with those properties on a mainframe system.

-- In a development environment, execution environment related properties can be implemented by providing an additional `YAML` file with the system property in the following format:
+- In a development environment, provide execution environment related properties in an additional `YAML` file with the system property in the following format:
     ```
     -Dspring.config.additional-location=PATH_TO_YAML_FILE
     ```